Photonico/Computational_Physics_Topics/Sundries/Note for Writing in the Sciences.md

     + Represent microscopic particles or microorganisms as cartoons.

 + Figure Legends
-  + Allows the figure to stand alone;
+  + Allows the figure to stand alone:

 ### 5.2